 New to Sly Flourish?
-Start Here!
+Start Here or subscribe to the newsletter.

-Running Towns in D&D
+Running Towns in Fantasy RPGs

-by Mike on 6 April 2015
+by Mike on 13 November 2023

 When the characters reach a town or other large settlement, the pacing of our D&D game changes — and not always in a good direction.
 Towns are tricky environments to run.
-They have a wide range of locations, oodles of NPCs, and too many options for things to do.
+They have a wide range of locations, oodles of NPCs, and often too many options for things to do.

 "You enter the village of Redtower.
 What do you want to do?" can be a game-killing introduction.